cm8972/Foundation/BYLAWS.md

 ## ARTICLE I - ORGANIZATION

-1. The name of the corporation shall be Alamofire Software Foundation.
+1. The name of the corporation shall be jcmm Alamofire Software Foundation.

 2. The organization shall have a seal which shall be in the following form: Seal not present of electronic copy, only on paper original.